 Scripture Reading: Psalms 99 - 101 …

-Why would anyone choose to ignore God or worship any other God than our Creator, who reveals Himself in His creation, in His Word, the Bible, and in His Son Jesus Christ?
+Why would anyone choose to ignore God or worship any other God than our Creator, who reveals Himself in His creation, in His Word (the Bible), and in His Son Jesus Christ?
 Why would anyone choose to worship a different god … one produced by the imagination of men who try to fashion a god more to their liking?
-The only possible answer is that people do not KNOW God, therefore, they do not worship God or desire to obey Him.
+The only possible answer is that people do not KNOW God, and therefore, they do not worship God or desire to obey Him.
 They have not been confronted by God's holiness and have not tasted His kindness, compassion, mercy, forgiveness, grace and faithfulness.
 They just don't know GOD!!
 So they go their own way and do their own thing and pretend that all is well.
 There’s a better way to live!

 The Psalmist repeats several times that God is "holy" and that "He loves justice" (99:4).
 He mentions Moses, Aaron and Samuel as being among those who "called on His name" and God answered them.
-Faith in God means believing that He is sovereign over ALL things, that He is at work in YOUR life and in the world, and that trusting in Him brings peace to your soul.
+Faith in God means believing that He is sovereign over ALL things; that He is at work in YOUR life and in the world, and that trusting in Him brings peace to your soul.
 Living by faith means much more than believing in some generic “god” and thinking this “god” will help you in some way by doing what you want.
-As the writer of Psalm 99 looked back through history at the relationship of God to those who called out to him, the Psalmist was moved to worship: "Exalt the LORD our God and worship at His holy mountain, for the LORD our God is holy" (99:9).
+As the writer of Psalm 99 looked back through history at the relationship of God to those who called out to him, he was moved to worship: "Exalt the LORD our God and worship at His holy mountain, for the LORD our God is holy" (99:9).

-Have YOU been moved to worship by the knowledge of God?
+Have YOU been moved to worship by the knowledge of the one true God?
 It would be easy to become cynical in this world today … many have.
 Where is God when you need Him?
 Why doesn't God do something about the injustice in the world?
 How can I believe in a God who allows evil things to happen?
 So many questions, but they are all answered at the cross, where God sent His own Son to pay the penalty for your sin and mine.
-God IS holy and He cannot look on sin, yet through the sacrifice of Jesus on the cross we can be saved from God's just judgment as His Spirit works within us, giving us new life in Christ.
+God IS holy and He cannot look on sin, yet through the sacrifice of Jesus on the cross we who believe are saved from God's just judgment as His Spirit works within us, giving us new life in Christ.
 That new life within us leads to worship and obedience.

-The knowledge of God always leads to godliness.
+The true knowledge of God always leads to the pursuit of godliness.
 Peter writes in II Peter 1:3: "His divine power has given us everything we need for life and godliness through our knowledge of Him who called us by His own glory and goodness."
 Who gets the credit for our salvation?
 GOD!!
 So the Psalmist declares in Psalm 100: "Shout for joy to the LORD all the earth.
 Worship the LORD with gladness; come before Him with joyful songs!"
 (100:1-2).
 Only those who KNOW God (verse 3) can and will worship Him.
 We know that we are HIS people by grace alone.
 We have not earned His favor, but have received the gift of life by the work of His Spirit, moving us to confess Jesus Christ as Savior and Lord!
 Therefore, we "enter His gates with thanksgiving and His courts with praise" (100:4).

 And then, as you worship, God will continue His work in you and move you to obey Him.
 "I will sing of Your love and justice; to You, O LORD, I will sing praise.
 I will be careful to lead a blameless life … I will walk in my house with a blameless heart" (101:1-2,4).
 David writes this Psalm and expresses his desire to put evil aside, not allowing those who practice evil and deceit to enter his house.
 It was his desire, as it must be ours, to honor the LORD, our God, by living in this world as light in the darkness.